smagt/filter-arc-archived-tabs/README.md

 ## Overview

-The Clean Arc project is designed to clean up and filter JSON data from a specific input file, focusing on data related to the Arc browser.
-It uses a shell script (`clean-arc.sh`) to validate and process JSON data, filtering it based on time parameters (days, minutes, and seconds) provided by the user.
-The project aims to streamline the management of Storable Archive Items from the Arc browser, making it easier to handle and analyze data over specific time periods.
+The Clean Arc project is designed to clean up and filter JSON data from the Arc Browser Archived Tabs file, thus allowing you to automatically delete old entries from the Arc Archived tabs.

+It uses a shell script (`clean-arc.sh`) to validate and process the archived tabs, filtering them based on time parameters (how many days, minutes, and seconds an entry is old) provided by the user.

+_Note that running the script does not reflect in what happens in the browser; for that, unfortunately, Arc must be restarted._

 ## Features